-Baby kangaroo missing in Monroe
+Missing baby kangaroo found in Monroe

 Officers went to the residential neighborhood to look for the missing marsupial at around 6 a.m. when the owner called, but it was dark and they couldn’t find it, Willis said.

-She said police will send out their drone to look for the kangaroo but are also hoping neighbors will keep their eyes out and call 911 or 360-794-6300 if they see it.
+She said police would send out their drone to look for the kangaroo but were also hoping neighbors would keep their eyes out and report any sightings to police.

-“What we are going to do when we can see it, we’re not quite sure yet,” said Willis, who explained that an animal service officer is looking into the next steps.

 Willis said police don’t believe the owner has a license to have a kangaroo, but even if they did, it’s illegal to keep exotic animals in Monroe.